-Although several banks were offering payment holiday at the beginning of lockdown, Roets says many have begun collecting on their debts.
+Although several banks were offering payment holidays at the beginning of lockdown, Roets says many have begun collecting on their debts.

-“This will have a negative on consumers because they are not even in good space to pay the money, so people must make use of services that are available to offer help.”
+“This will have a negative effect on consumers because they are not even in a good space to pay the money, so people must make use of services that are available to offer help.”

 He encouraged people to draw up a strict budget that will allow them to save some money.

 “It is very important that people are honest with themselves when they draw up a budget and make sure that they don’t budget for things they don’t need, like a luxury.
 First, cover living expenses and avoid loans.
 Remember that you cannot lend your way out of debts rather draw up a budget that is working.

 “But if you draw up a budget and still find that you are still over-indebted and cannot be able to pay out with the money you are making rather contact debt counsellor sooner rather than later and also make sure that you can save money later.”

 Roets believes a lifestyle downgrade is an effective way to rid yourself of debt.